jasonsahl/allelinator/README.md

 -The script assumes that the input file will be named in this format

-AQ01_01.fasta (2 fields with underscores is important)
+AQ01_01.fasta (haven't tested case where no underscores are present)

 -The sequences within the file also need to be named to this convention:
 RHIMI-ARA13-xx-DN-020-JB_S86_17441